 We know budgets aren’t fun.
 We know it’s stressful to talk to problem employees.
 But every aspect of your business needs attention – not just the parts you enjoy most.

 - Think about the three to five areas of your business that you least enjoy.

 - How did you do during the past year in these areas?
 Did you balance your attention between these areas and the more enjoyable ones?

 Building a business that can work without your constant personal involvement is critical if you want to build a business that can last.

 - Have you strengthened your staff and other professional relationships so that you can spend more personal time or focus on big-picture business interests without jeopardizing your existing business?

-How’s your work-life balance compared to January 1, a year ago?
+How’s your work-life balance compared to this time last year?